List Sheet Names with Formula – Excel & Google Sheets

 - Here, “Overview” is the first sheet in the workbooks and “Cleaning” is the last.

-For more detail on how the MID and FIND Functions work to get sheet names, see get-sheet-name link.
+Click the link for more information on how the MID and FIND Functions get sheet names.

 Alternate Method